 The biggest draw for us when choosing here was the choice of pool and water options available.
 There are three levels of outdoor swimming pools and waterslides, a toddler water park, as well as a pristine sandy beach on site.
 They overlook the stunning Adriatic Coast which offers a variety of water sports, including kayaking and paddle boarding.
 The sunsets from here are simply breathtaking.

-There is so much for all ages and levels including the Zatonino kids club, volleyball crazy golf, evening mini park with kids amusements – this suits us perfectly with three kids under the age of 6!
+There is so much for all ages and levels including the Zatonino kids club, volleyball court, crazy golf, evening mini park with kids amusements – this suits us perfectly with three kids under the age of 6!
 There is also a nightly mini disco, and my personal favourite the weekly glow in the dark silent disco!
 You won’t get bored and you won’t want to go home!

 The Roman town of Nin is 2km away and is a beautiful town for a stroll, and offers some lovely restaurants.
 The city of Zadar is also a must visit on your trip.
 Make sure to visit the old town and watch the sun go down while listening to the Organ of the Sea, along with a lively buzz of locals and tourists too.
 This is a lovely spot for dinner too.